 These are difficult challenges that leadership must navigate.
 The complexity is compounded by an internal tension that has existed at B2B firms since the invention of the teletype.
 This is the conflict between the goals and approaches of the business and IT teams.
 Without alignment, this tension between IT and business users is real and prevents progress.
 As we move quickly through 2021, we see this tension between functions rapidly being whipped into an inferno by a C-suite that has awoken to a Covid-driven, existential urgency to digitally transform.
 When these internal teams spend their time fighting for control, no one wins.
 But it doesn’t have to be this way.

 How do you estimate and control implementation and ongoing costs?
 Can eCommerce solutions be simplified for B2B users?
 Do business and IT users see these issues differently?
-Join TA Digital and Elastic Path, industry experts on May 25th at 2 p.m.
-ET as they debate these critical issues and share actionable takeaways for industry practitioners.
+Join TA Digital and Elastic Path, industry experts debates on critical issues, and share actionable takeaways for industry practitioners.

 Finding Common Ground: An “MVP”

 The best way for Business and IT teams to work together to prove early B2B Ecommerce success is via an MVP (minimum viable product).
 The “MVP” can be a wonderful tool by which to unite IT and business users around a common and attainable goal.
 Legacy B2B firms frequently have large and highly distributed operations, sometimes global in scope, and typically with many systems already in place.
 The MVP approach focuses on bringing a limited set of functionalities to market within a reduced scope.
 This satisfies the needs of the IT team for risk mitigation, while also moving the ball down the field for business users.
 When coupled with a customer advisory board – often the new eCommerce system’s first adopters – this approach can be particularly effective.